gfcrbg/Cookbook/Scorecard Features/README.md

 ### Modal
 On button click, a modal, that displays content, appears.
 User can click off of modal to make the modal disappear.

+### Convert Seconds to HH:MM:SS
+On button click, convert seconds to hours : minutes : seconds format.